Tough interview questions - how to handle them

 Tell me about yourself?

 This is always one of the toughest.
 The only way to handle it is to prepare ahead of time.
 Work up around a two-minute summary of your past experiences (successes) and challenges (faced and met) and the kind of things which interest you the most.
-It should be positive and enthusiastic - sound like you're alive.
+It should be positive and enthusiastic.

 What are your weaknesses?

-Tough.
 If you try to outthink the interviewer and use things like "I am impatient" (meaning I like to get things done) or "I tend to work long hours and shortcut leisure," these are overused.
-Think of a couple of things which you can improve on - not basic to the job - and be quiet.
-Some employers love to sit in silence after you answer, hoping you'll feel nervous and spout out more negatives about yourself.
+Think of a couple of things which you can improve on - not basic to the job.
+Some employers love to sit in silence after you answer, hoping you'll feel nervous and say more negatives about yourself.

 What are your strong points?